FAQ

 What should I wear?

 We are a rural church in South Carolina.
-Its almost beyond us to be too formal.
-That being said there will be folks here that are in their “Sunday best.”
-However, there will also be folks here that are in slacks and polo shirts.
+It’s almost beyond us to be too formal.
+That being said, there will be folks here that are in their “Sunday best.”
+However, there will also be folks here who are in slacks and polo shirts.
 We learned a long time ago to look past the attire and look to the heart.
 And as Mr. Wesley said long ago, “If your heart beats in love and charity with Jesus Christ, take my hand.”
 We add, “And sit by me.”

 Where do I go when I get there?